AlexTISYoung/snipar/README.md

 It is recommended to read the guide: https://snipar.rtfd.io/en/latest/guide.html

-And to work through the tutorial: https://snipar.readthedocs.io/en/latest/tutorial.html
+And to work through the tutorial (https://snipar.readthedocs.io/en/latest/tutorial.html) and simulation exercise (https://snipar.readthedocs.io/en/latest/simulation.html)

 # Installing Using pip